mmp2/manifold-learning-examples/to-do.md

 ##Contents moved with minimal updates from the original Readme.md

-Plan for next meeting:
+#Table of contents

+* README.md   -- welcome page
+* to-do.md

+* aspect-ratio.md -- published
+* display-distortion-howto.md -- published, figures needed
+* manifolds-explained.md -- published, needs figs
+* manifold-learning-explained.md -- published
+* maps-anon.md -- published  (embeddings of maps: US, Europe, China)
+* maps-embeddings.md -- published
+* smooth-embedding.md -- needs figures, is on topology
+* tsne.md -- mostly done, needs a pass over text
+* variable_density.md -- published

-* finalize Readme.md in real time
+* Readme.md
-  * links
-  * contributors - links, etc
-  * license and citations MMP
-  * add links to contributors (each contributor), megaman, sk-learn, images of word2vec, molecule (one distorted and one not), how to give credit/cite (done, MMP)
+  * maybe: images of word2vec, molecule (one distorted and one not) SZ
+  * maybe: list of articles in progress

 * aspect_ratio.md -- what is left? finalize in real time
   * umap -- stability -- and are the best embeddings really good?
   * LLE - stability??
   * do we include t-sne?
-  * to move variable density
   * nicer citations
   * add pictures to explanation part
   * credits and authors
-  *

 * variable_density.md  who/what
 * contributions; credit -- preamble in all code;
 * code organization

 List of Problems
 * the Aspect Ratio Problem: choosing independent eigenvectors DONE
-* the Variable Density Problem: distortions due to variable density of data on manifold
+* the Variable Density Problem: distortions due to variable density of data on manifold DONE
 * the Neighborhood Graph Problem: distortions due to the choice of neighborhood graph (in variable density)
 * Artefacts due to method inconsistency and other artefacts

 The first 3 problems are typical of convergent algorithms with poor choices of parameters.
 The last illustrates mainly the problems of non-convergent algorithms.

 Plan for Weeks of **September 5-19** _(Priority lowest = LP < nothing < HP=highest )_